EtymoIO/EvolvingGraphs.jl/docs/src/examples.md

-# Examples
+# Tutorial

 Evolving graphs are